jimmy-ck/paperless-asn-list/README.md

 ## Prerequisites

-- This script currently assumes a prepopulated custom data field in your Paperless-ngx instance configured as field type `select` (please refer to [Paperless-ngx Basic Usage](https://docs.paperless-ngx.com/usage/#custom-fields))
+- **This script currently assumes a prepopulated custom data field in your Paperless-ngx instance configured as field type `select`, which is used to document physical storage location of documents** (please refer to [Paperless-ngx Basic Usage](https://docs.paperless-ngx.com/usage/#custom-fields))
 - Python 3.6 or later
 - Paperless-ngx instance with API access enabled
 - Virtual environment (`venv`) for dependency management